joonwee-goh/portfolio-projects/divvy_bikes/README.md

 ### 💡 What I Learned

-- Improved skills in data wrangling using pandas
+- Applied skills in data cleaning on a real, large-scale dataset
-- Learned how to design dashboards focused on KPIs
+- Improved on creating data visualisations in Tableau
-- Practiced creating business-facing summaries
+- Recognised first hand how subconscious biases can affect the data analysis process

 ---

 ### ✅ Next Steps

-- Explore predictive modeling using the same dataset
+- Learn how to use Python with Pandas library to effectively clean and analyse big datasets
-- Deploy dashboard to Power BI Service for real-time use
+- Continue to develop my skills in SQL and Tableau